SkillsFundingAgency/das-shared-packages/SFA.DAS.Provider.Shared.UI/readme.md

    * Decorating controllers and/or individual action methods with the `SetNavigationSection` attribute filter, passing the appropriate navigation section as a parameter
 * Prevent the menu from being displayed by decorating controllers or individual action methods with the `HideNavigationBar` attribute filter
 * Show a "Beta" phase banner in the layout for your service by calling the `ShowBetaPhaseBanner` startup extension method (or adding the `ShowBetaPhaseBanner` attribute filter as appropriate)
+* Suppress navigation sections (for example, if an up-coming service is toggled off) by using the `SuppressNavigationSection` extension method

 Examples: